-Sourdough is a living thing.
-As such it can be unpredictable and constantly in flux due to changes in its environment.
-Most sourdough problems can be easily remedied or are not worth worrying about.
+Sourdough is a living thing, reacting to changes in its environment.
+Usually, minor adjustments to feeding frequency or temperature will keep a sourdough starter healthy and active.
 However, there are a few situations that might require some extra care.

 Dealing with Mold

 While mold on a sourdough starter is fairly rare, it does happen from time to time.
 The cause is usually some sort of contamination with food or soap residue, or weakened yeast due to a forgotten feeding.

 If mold does appear, it may be time to discard the starter and begin again with a new starter, or it may be possible to revive the starter.
 Exercise good judgment.
 If the mold is only infecting the surface, reviving the starter may be appropriate.
 If mold is penetrating the entire starter below the surface, discard and obtain a new starter.

 Instructions for Recovering a Moldy Sourdough Starter:

 Remember that sourdough is a living thing that can be unpredictable.
 Thankfully it is also a fairly resilient thing that can often be brought to life even after the biggest of trials.